 There are two curricula leading to the Master of Landscape Architecture degree.
-The First Professional Program (FPMLA), for those without prior experience in design or Landscape Architecture, begins in the summer and lasts 3 years.
-The Post Professional Program (PPMLA), for those who have a bachelor’s degree in landscape architecture, begins in the fall and lasts 2 years.
+The First Professional Program is for those without an LAAB-accredited degree in Landscape Architecture.
+The Post Professional Program is for those who already hold an accredited bachelor’s degree in Landscape Architecture.

 Thesis or Terminal Project

-During the summers, students have the opportunity to hold an internship position under the guidance of a registered landscape architect.
+During the summer following the second year of the FPMLA, students have the opportunity to hold an internship position under the guidance of a registered landscape architect.
 This experience helps students develop skills as practitioners and fosters perspective on both professional and academic levels.

 Required Field Trip

-First Professional Master’s students join undergraduate students on a week-long field trip visiting urban environments including such destinations as San Francisco, Portland, Seattle, and Vancouver.
+FPMLA students join undergraduate students on a week-long field trip visiting urban environments including such destinations as San Francisco, Portland, Seattle and New York City.
 Students visit noteworthy built projects and prominent professional firms and public agencies.